Sjors/nado-book/basics/segwit.md

 So you'd broadcast a transaction, and it'd go from one node to the other.
 Somebody else could see that transaction and they could say, "Well, I'm just going to flip this bit and send it onward, and then we'll see which one wins."

-The above scenario is for simple signatures, but if there were more complicated scripts, there were also ways someone could mess with those (see chapter @sec:miniscript).
+The above scenario is for simple signatures, but there were also ways someone could mess with more complicated scripts (see chapter @sec:miniscript).

 So you may ask yourself, "Why is this a problem?"
 It's not necessarily a problem in this scenario, but imagine you sent a transaction (A) to a super secure vault in the Arctic located thousands of meters underground.
 And then you went to the Arctic and created a redeem transaction (B) back to your hot wallet, and you signed it, but you didn't yet broadcast it.
 Then, once you broadcast the first transaction (A) to send some money to the vault and somebody messes with it, suddenly the second transaction (B) is no longer valid, since it refers to the unaltered one (A).
-Now you have to go back to the Arctic to create a new transaction (B) that refers to the altered version (A), which is complicated at best.
+Now you have to go back to the Arctic to create a new transaction (B) that refers to the altered version (A) — a scenario that's complicated at best.

 Another, perhaps more down to earth, example of how this becomes a problem is with Lightning,^[The book doesn't cover Lightning, but appendix @sec:more_eps has some pointers.] which is where you're building unconfirmed transactions on top of each other.
 So if one of the underlying transactions is tweaked, the transactions that follow up on that one are no longer valid.

 In such a scenario, two people might send money to a shared address, and the only way to get money out of that address would be using transactions that both people signed before they sent money to that address.
 You don't want somebody messing with the transaction that goes into the address, because then you can't spend from it anymore — or rather, you can, but you both have to sign it again.
 That potentially gives one party the power to blackmail the other to get their fair share of the coins back.

 There's another well-known example, which is what happened with Mt.
 Gox, a bitcoin exchange from Japan.^[For a deep dive into the demise of Mt.
 Gox, listen to <https://www.whatbitcoindid.com/mtgox-interviews>] According to some sources, Mt.
 Gox was doing its internal accounting based on transaction IDs.
-A customer would withdraw funds, use malleability to change the withdrawal transaction a little bit, and receive the money because the transaction was still valid, but then claim, "I made a withdrawal but never received the money."
+A customer would withdraw funds, use malleability to change the withdrawal transaction a little bit and receive the money because the transaction was still valid, but then claim, "I made a withdrawal but never received the money."
 In response, Mt.
 Gox would use the transaction ID and look to see if it was in the blockchain.
 It'd see there wasn't a transaction ID in the blockchain that matched, reason the customer was right, and resend the coins.^[<https://en.wikipedia.org/wiki/Mt._Gox#Withdrawals_halted;_trading_suspended;_bitcoin_missing_(2014)>]

 ### Solving Transaction Malleability